 This recipe for Marinated bean toast has become a regular at our house.
 I have been making it at least once a week for the past two months.
 It is that good.
 What I love about this recipe besides tasting great, is that it is so easy to make..
 I can have lunch or dinner on the table in less than thirty minutes.
 Did I mention it is vegetarian?
 Bonus!

 I have been working on some quick and easy recipes for those days or evenings when I just do not want to cook.
 I do not want take out, and I do not want to drive somewhere.
 I just want to be lazy at home with some good food..

 All I really crave after a long day of work or travel is a recipe that is comfortable and uses fresh ingredients.
 Not to mention a vegetable or two.
 What is it with hotel restaurants?
-They lack on the veggie department.
+They lack in the veggie department.
 This recipe is one of those get down and dirty recipes that you should have in your back pocket.

-Marinated Bean Toast
+Recipe: Marinated Bean Toast

 *inspired by a recipe I saw in Bon Appetit